Beautiful Mess (Diamond Rio song): Critical reception

 Chuck Taylor, of Billboard magazine reviewed the song favorably saying that "reverb-drenched guitar, a smoldering melody, and the barely contained pathos in the vocal highlight this next slice of excellence."
 Taylor said the "well-rendered backup vocals" and the good production give depth to the song.

 Music video

 The music video was directed by Deaton Flanigen and premiered on CMT on May 31, 2002.
+The main female character was played by model Heather Green.
 It was filmed at the Nashville International Airport.

 Charts

 "Beautiful Mess" debuted at number 55 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of April 13, 2002.
 "Beautiful Mess" reached its peak of number one on the Hot Country Singles & Tracks chart on the chart week of September 28, 2002.
-One week later, it fell to the number-two position.
+One week later, it fell to the number two position with Tracy Byrd's "Ten Rounds with Jose Cuervo" overtaking it at the top.
 "Beautiful Mess" then returned to the number one spot on the chart dated for October 12, accounting for a second and final week in that peak.